How to watch the 2019 Oscar-nominated movies

-The 2019 Oscar nominations have been announced!
-If you want to get all caught up before the 2019 Oscars on Feb.
-24, don't panic.
+The 2019 Oscars are this Sunday!
+If you want to get all caught up before the show, don't panic.
 Here's a helpful guide on where you can stream, rent or buy the majority of nominated films, from Marvel movies to horror films and all listed in alphabetical order.
 Sorry in advance, but there are still quite a few you'll have to catch in theaters -- not that you need a movie subscription service to do so, but it can't hurt during Oscar season!

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.